 In the Triple-A phase of the Rule 5 Draft, the Cardinals were busy, however, taking two players and losing one.

 They first selected infielder Matt Cerda from the Chicago Cubs' Double-A roster, followed by left-handed pitcher Jay Voss, most recently with Detroit's Double-A club.
 Neither has yet played a game at the Triple-A level.

 In addition, the Cardinals lost catcher Steven Hill, who had been placed on the Springfield roster for purposes of Rule 5, to Oakland.

-Cerda, 22, was selected by the Cubs in the fourth round of the 2008 draft as a California high schooler and signed for a reported $500,000.
-Primarily playing second base and third base, the 5-foot-9, 165-pounder can also work behind the plate.
+Cerda, 22, was selected by the Cubs in the fourth round of the 2008 draft as a California high school shortstop and signed for a reported $500,000.
+Primarily playing at second base and third base since, the 5-foot-9, 165-pounder can also work behind the plate.

 The left-handed hitter moved up from A-Advanced to Double-A during 2012, posting a .749 OPS at Tennessee of the Southern League.
 Cerda was a 2011 Florida State League all-star selection.

 Voss, 25, first reached Double-A in 2009, when he was still in Florida’s system.
 The Marlins had drafted him in the eighth round in 2007 from Kaskaskia College in Illinois.
 The Breese, Illinois native moved to Detroit in a trade for Nate Robertson during spring training 2010.

 After starting in 2007 and 2008, the 6-foot-4, 195-pounder moved to the pen for the next two seasons before returning to starting during the last two years.
 However, Voss threw just 10 1/3 innings in 2012 due to Tommy John elbow surgery.
 Between A-Advanced and Double-A, he went 12-7 with a 3.56 ERA in 2011.